 Riverside Walk accesses the notorious narrows north of Zion Canyon, making it one of the most popular trails in Zion National Park.
 To the end of the trail (at the start of the narrows) and back is a 1.8-mile hike over a level walkway bordering the Virgin River.
 Those looking to escape the Utah summer heat can leave the trail at any of several river access points to take a refreshing swim.

 Riverside Walk begins from the Temple of Sinawava, where 3,000-foot rock walls form an amphitheater at the north end of Zion Canyon.
 The wheelchair friendly paved trail gains just sixty vertical feet as it follows the east bank of the Virgin River.
-Enjoy views of the passing water (and reflected orange sandstone walls) on the way to a small pool on the right, approximately 3/4 of a mile from the start.
+Enjoy views of the passing water (and reflected orange sandstone walls) on the way to a small pool on the right.
 Maidenhair ferns form a hanging garden on the rock face, resembling a miniature Emerald Pools.

 Beyond the pool, march up a short rise and continue up the narrowing canyon.
 The ingress squeezes between sheer rock walls and elegant bends in the river.

 Most who hike Riverside Walk do not stop at the end of the trail, and press on through water than can be waist to chest deep.
 By trail’s end, the canyon is just a hundred feet wide.
 Those who venture farther upstream can see that it become narrower still.
 The gap between the thousand foot tall canyon walls shrinks to just twenty feet.